finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## About <a name="about"></a>

 This algorithm is a simple trading strategy, using 2 technical indicators to generate buy and sell signals for a selection of stocks.
 There is no live version of this strategy, the 'backtest.py' is the only file for this strategy.
-In order to use the backtest file, you must create an account with alpaca to get keys for their historical data API.
+In order to use the backtest script, you must create an account with alpaca to get keys for their historical data API.

 # Features <a name="features"></a>
 ## Data Collection <a name="data-collection"></a>